emersondivB0/emersondivB0/README.md

 </br>

+ 🌱 Eelctrical Engineer, specialized on Telecom.

- 🌱 I’m currently learning Advanced queries on SQL/MySQL and OCI structure.
+ 🌱 Finished Professional Program in Advanced queries on SQL/MySQL and OCI structure.

  <h2>Skills and Tools</h2>